mj-tamimi/mj-tamimi/readme.md

 The project presents a fictional high-end fragrance store with a dark luxury aesthetic, English/Arabic localization, multi-currency pricing, and interactive shopping features.

+> **Note:** This is a front-end e-commerce concept.
+It is not presented as a complete production e-commerce platform with backend services, database infrastructure, authentication, payment processing, or order processing.

 ### ✨ Features

 * 🖥️ Responsive layout for desktop, tablet, and mobile